FStarLang/FStar/INSTALL.md

 ### OPAM package for all platforms ###

-If the OCaml package manager is present on your platform, you can install F\* and all required dependencies using the opam package:
+If the OCaml package manager is present on your platform, you can install F\* and required dependencies (except for z3) using the opam package:

         $ opam install fstar

 ### Homebrew formula for Mac OS X ###

-On Macs you can also build and install the latest F\* release using Homebrew:
+On Macs you can also build and install the latest F\* release using Homebrew This will install the compiler and all required dependencies (including z3):

         $ brew install fstar